teryfly/US-Core-R4/source/pages/all-meds.md

 #### Sources of a MedicationRequest

  Several sources may be used to create a MedicationRequest as is shown in Figure 2 below.
 The information may captured directly a system's medication orders or reported by a provider.
-A patient or related person may also report the information (or provide some type of record) including "self-prescribed" orders.
-For example, oftentimes the patient is the *only* source of information when the patient reports Cannabis or OTC medication use.
+A patient or related person may also report the information (or provide some type of record) including "self-prescribed" <mark>medications</mark> <del>orders</del>.
+For example, often the patient is the *only* source of information when the patient reports Cannabis or OTC medication use.

 {% include img.html img="ArgoR4Meds_3.svg" caption="Figure 2: MedicationRequest Information Sources" %}